What Causes Foot and Leg Pain?

 • Avoid wearing tight clothing.
 Tight pants or high heels may be stylish, but they constrict your veins and are terrible for your circulation.

 • Wear compression stockings.
 These are special garments that promote healthy blood flow by applying pressure on your veins, helping to alleviate swelling and inflammation.
-Compression stockings are available from The Vein Institute Shop.
+Compression stockings are available from Bauerfeind.

 • Relax and put your feet up.
 Doing so has the dual benefit of calming you down and helping to prevent blood from pooling in your lower legs.